NPS lobby internal “blowup” over advance public knowledge of NPS acquisition plans

 Savage did not mention the recent NPS condemnation threats just down the coast at Acadia National Park, that the “studies” he referred to were already being exploited by Maine Coast Heritage Trust who was writing one of the “studies” for NPS to prevent use of private property, and that two “studies” secretly designating National Natural Landmarks encompassing 20 miles of private property were stopped when Senate Majority Leader George Mitchell (D-ME) shut down the program because NPS and its collaborators were violating the rights of property owners nationwide.

-The newspapers derided by Savage had not mentioned “little old ladies” (or men) but the imagery comes from the NPS's own early history depicted by a famous Washington Post photo of two NPS bouncers dragging a woman out of her home in 1937 for the Shenandoah National Park that displaced thousands of rural “mountain people” regarded as unimportant.
-(The modern NPS with its professional PR, especailly since the documentary For the Good of All, is more media savy, but has never renounced or apologized for its abuse.)
+The newspapers derided by Savage had not mentioned “kicking little old ladies” (or men) but the imagery of literally that comes from the NPS's own early history depicted by a famous Washington Post photo of two NPS bouncers dragging a pregnant woman, Lessie Cave Jenkins, out of her home in 1937 for the Shenandoah National Park that displaced thousands of rural “mountain people” regarded as unimportant.
+(The modern NPS with its professional PR, especailly since the documentary For the Good of All, is more media savy; it no longer drags people out in front of cameras, but has never renounced or apologized for any degree of its abuse.)

 “Powerful Network” with Pressure Groups

-But Savage did describe the inside collaboration between the National Park Service and the pressure group activists:
+But Savage did reveal the inside collaboration between the National Park Service and the pressure group activists: